Glenn Richards

 Glenn Anthony Richards (born 29 December 1973) is an Australian musician, best known as the mainstay guitarist singer-songwriter for the Australian rock band Augie March.

 Early life

 Richards was born in Shepparton, Victoria on 29 December 1973.
 Richards saved up enough money to buy his first guitar by working long hours on the docks in Fremantle, Western Australia.

 With Augie March

-Richards joined Augie March in August 1995, playing his first gig with them five years later.

-To date they have released two EPs and six LPs, while Richards has released one solo album in 2010 and one EP as G.A.
+Richards joined Augie March in August 1995.
+As of 2024 they have released two EPs and seven LPs, while Richards has released one solo album in 2010 and one EP as G.A.
 Richards and the Dark Satanic Mills Bros.

+Richards composed the original score for the acclaimed 2023 horror film Late Night with the Devil whose directors, Colin and Cameron Cairnes, also directed several early Augie March video clips.

 Glenn now lives with his family in Tasmania in West Hobart, a suburb of Hobart with views of the city, the Derwent Estuary and the surrounding suburbs.

 Awards and nominations

 APRA Awards

 The APRA Awards are presented annually by the Australasian Performing Right Association (APRA).